 The second is a Pandemic Response Accountability Committee (PRAC) within the Council of the Inspectors General on Integrity and Efficiency (CIGIE).
 The PRAC is charged with promoting transparency and conducting oversight of any coronavirus-related funds to “prevent and detect fraud, waste, abuse, and mismanagement” and “mitigate major risks that cut across program and agency boundaries.”
-The PRAC will be managed by an executive director and deputy executive director, who are appointed by the chairperson in consultation with congressional leadership.
+The PRAC is managed by Executive Director Robert A. Westbrooks and Deputy Executive Director Linda S. Miller, who were appointed by the acting chair Michael Horowitz in consultation with congressional leadership.

 The PRAC is required to submit public reports to Congress and the president, as well as maintain a public website on its findings and recommendations.
 Similar to the Congressional oversight committee, it will terminate in 2025.

 Finally, the CARES Act also provides significant additional funding for several offices of inspector general to carry out oversight related to COVID-19 relief programs.
 The CARES Act appropriated $25 million for the SBA Office of Inspector General to carry out oversight functions, including the Paycheck Protection Program (PPP) and other SBA loans